-Sales activities of the residential project alongside Hotel Fortuna, Foshan, the People's Republic of China ("PRC") continue and revenue from sales of property amounting to HK\$109.9 million has been recognised for the year ended 31st July, 2021 (2020: HK\$66.6 million).
-At 31st July, 2021, deposits for units pending hand over of approximately HK\$32.9 million (2020: HK\$20.9 million) was recorded and the unsold saleable floor area of approximately 13.2% of this high-rise residential development is expected to further contribute to the Group's revenue in the near term.
+Sales activities of the residential project alongside Hotel Fortuna, Foshan, the People's Republic of China ("PRC") continue and revenue from sales of property amounting to HK\$55.7 million (2021: HK\$109.9 million) has been recognised for the year ended 31st July, 2022.
+At 31st July, 2022, deposits for units pending hand over of approximately HK\$2.0 million (2021: HK\$32.9 million) was recorded and the unsold saleable floor area of approximately 7.3% of this high-rise residential development, which mainly attributable to approximately 170 car park space, is expected to further contribute to the Group's revenue in the near term.